Safwanmahmoud/FMCW-radar-simulator-for-Non-contact-vital-signs-monitoring-research-purposes/README.md

 # FMCW-radar-simulator-for-Non-contact-vital-signs-monitoring-research-purposes
 A GUI that enables researchers to generate a FMCW radar data with human presence in front of the radar.
+The simulator enables user to add multiple humans in front of the radar at different ranges.